Legender Coffee Fields

 The Sitios are located in the region of Machado, Poco Fundo, Campestre and Sao Joao da Mata (municipalities of South of Minas Gerais).
 The region has an average altitude of 1.200 meters above sea level.
 Sitio coffees are known for their quality, due to the high altitude and shade provided by the hilly landscape.

-Sitio Tripui
+The Story of Sitio Tripui

-Valdecir Prado named his Sitio after the community in the municipality of Poco Fundo.
 Valdecir lives on Sitio Tripui with his wife Maria Prado and daughters, Maiara and Naiane Prado.
 “We are happy to learn our coffee is going to be shipped overseas.
 It’s a joy and extra motivation.
 We hope people enjoy our coffee”, says Maria Prado.
+On one of the highest Sitios they cultivate Red Catuai and Yellow Icatu varieties.

 Sitio Tripui Coffee